 Students must confirm their commitment to a lab in writing (email is fine) in order for a match to be complete.

-Participating students will be required to attend an Orientation during the first week of classes and three seminars (one per month) throughout the spring semester.
+Participating students will be required to attend an Orientation during the first week of December and professional development seminars (one per month) throughout the spring semester.

 Opportunities to Learn More

 Information Sessions: Learn more about the program and get tips on the application process.

 Meet and Greet with Mentors: Meet the mentors and learn about their research projects, in order to inform your applications and the matching process.